Exact and general decoupled solutions of the LMC Multitask Gaussian Process model: Proofs

-\textit{We here give another proof of prop.\ref{prop:estimators}, which starts from the naive expression of LMC posteriors and uses only matrix algebra.
+\textit{We here give another proof of proposition \ref{prop:estimators}, which starts from the naive expression of LMC posteriors and uses only matrix algebra.
 It is a good example of involved manipulations of Kronecker products.}

 \begin{proof} We start with the "naive" expression of the LMC estimators, as stated in section 1: